Course of Study

 9th - 12th Grade Electives

-The requirement for grades 9 - 12 will be 4 semester credits which may be fulfilled in the follow ways:
+The requirement for grades 9 - 12 will be 4 semester credits which may be fulfilled as follows:

 - Health in 9th grade